jlempen/Surface-Laptop-3-OpenCore/README.md

 ## What needs some more work
 - [ ] Sleep (hibernatemode 3) - the device only turns off the display without sleeping
+- [ ] The Touchscreen is disabled for now as it causes severe throttling and overheating issues
 - [ ] On macOS Sequoia, the user needs to close and open the lid again to wake up the display after hibernation
 </details>